-Using the methodology described in Chapter 3.4.3, the ICT system was analysed using the TAM.
+Using the methodology described in Chapter 0, Amanzi was analysed using the TAM model.
 Analysis of data showed that the ASU was influenced by the PU and PEOU of the system.
-The TAM analysis consisted of seven items (Table 16) that measured the PU (three items) and PEOU (five items).
-The results presented in Table 16 are based on the questionnaire distributed immediately after the training.
+The TAM analysis consisted of seven items (Table 3) that measured the PU (three items) and PEOU (five items).
+The results presented in Table 3 are based on the questionnaire distributed immediately after the training.

-Table 16: Evaluation of ICT system after implementation
+Table 3: Evaluation of ICT system after implementation

-Factor Results (%) PU Eight users (90%) suggested that the system would make a meaningful contribution to the municipality.
-Seven users (78%) said that they would recommend the system to another municipality.
-Six users (67%) said that the system would help complaints data management.
+Factor Results (%) PU Eight users suggested that the system would make a meaningful contribution to the municipality.
+Seven users said that they would recommend the system to another municipality.
+Six users said that the system would help complaints data management.
 Three users stated additionally that the system would help with easy report generation.
-PEOU Six users (67%) stated that the system was easy to use while one user (11%) stated that it is very easy to use.
-Five users (56%) stated the system functioned at an average speed, one user stated the speed was good, and another user stated that it was very good.
+PEOU Six users stated that the system was easy to use while one user stated that it is very easy to use.
+Five users stated the system functioned at an average speed, one user stated the speed was good, and another user stated that it was very good.
 One user stated that the system was slow.
-Four users (44%) stated that they would have been able to use the application without training while two users (22%) said they could not have used it without training.
-Four users (44%) stated that it was their perception that it would take them 30 minutes to understand the application while one user (11%) stated one hour and another user (11%) stated two hours.
+Four users stated that they would have been able to use the application without training while two users said they could not have used it without training.
+Four users (44%) stated that it was their perception that it would take them 30 minutes to understand the application while one user stated one hour and another user stated two hours.